Q: What types of cases will be included in the project?

 A: Some challenges and solutions are common to all courts, while others vary by court size.
 The project intends to include a range of courts to accommodate this reality.

-Q: What kind of data will courts be requires to submit?
+Q: What kind of data will courts be required to submit?

 A: Participating courts will need to be able to electronically provide detailed case-level data to NCSC.
 The data request varies slightly by court structure.
 Click on either single-tier court system or two-tier court system for the list of data elements.